Peacock Image

 The undisturbed ditches and water ways around The Wilderness allow for unusual aquatic plants and insects to thrive.

-The other benefit of the re-wilding project is that the peat in the soil captures and stores atmospheric carbon dioxide reducing the amount of harmful carbon, therefore reducing global climate change.
+The other benefit of the re-wilding project is that the peat in the soil captures and stores atmospheric carbon dioxide, reducing the amount of harmful carbon, therefore reducing global climate change.
+Pesticides and herbicides are not used & any mechanical movements are kept to an absolute minimum.

 The Role Cows have in Re-Wilding

-In the autumn and spring time, Farmer Bertie’s cows can be seen grazing the pastures which are made of peat.
+In the Autumn and Spring, Farmer Bertie’s cows can be seen grazing the pastures which are made of peat.
 The grazing activities of the cows can indirectly contribute to the maintenance of vegetation, which is essential for carbon sequestration in these ecosystems.

 When cows graze in peatlands, they help maintain the vegetation in these areas.
-Healthy vegetation, such as grasses and sedges, plays a crucial role in the carbon cycle by capturing CO2 from the atmosphere through photosynthesis.
-As plants grow, they take in CO2 and store carbon in their tissues.
+Healthy vegetation, such as grasses and sedges, play a crucial role in the carbon cycle by capturing CO2 from the atmosphere through photosynthesis.

 Additionally, cows’ grazing activities can also stimulate the growth of certain types of vegetation, particularly in areas where they disturb the soil with their hooves.
 This disturbance can create opportunities for new plant growth, contributing to the overall productivity of the peatland ecosystem.